q2ek/compileinfo/API.md

 static ZonedDateTime zonedDateTime();
 ```

-A generated class may have any over these methods:
+A generated class may have any of these methods:
 ```java
 static Map<String, String> properties();